 The Central Office for International Affairs offers a variety of services specifically for international students to assist them with practical matters relating to studying and living in Germany.
 They organise, for example, orientation courses, culture and film nights, intercultural courses and job application training.
 They have collected information for prospective students, which will also be helpful for newly admitted students.
 The Faculty of Humanities, Social Sciences and Theology, to which the M.A.
 Human Rights belongs, also provides support for incoming students, such as a general orientation course, international afternoons and career services.
 They also coordinate a buddy programme matching international and German students and publish a brochure to help with the first steps in Erlangen that contains, for example, contacts for city services and English-speaking doctors.

-Even though the programme does not require students to know or learn German, they are of course free to do so.
-Students can enroll in the courses offered by the university’s language centre.
+Even though the programme does not require students to know or learn German, they are, of course free to do so.
+Students can enrol in the courses offered by the university’s language centre.
 This includes the possibility to take part in an intensive course offered during the semester break in September or March.
 More information can be found here.

 Outside of the university, German courses are offered by, for example, a “Volkshochschule” (public adult education institutions) or various private language centres.

 Academic writing in English

 Students are encouraged to take advantage of the university’s services for improving their academic writing, particularly non-native English speakers.
-There are courses offered by the language centre, which can be found in UnivIS, as well as individual counseling offered by the learning lab.
+There are courses offered by the language centre, which can be found in UnivIS, as well as individual counselling offered by the learning lab.